-Jared Kagan is an associate in the firm’s Intellectual Property and Media Group.
-His practice includes litigation and counseling on trademark, false ...
+Jared Kagan is a counsel in the firm’s Intellectual Property group.
+His practice includes litigation and counselling on trademark, false advertising, ...

 Read Full Biography